substratusai/kubeai/proposals/model-management.md

 - How it works: always mounted as ReadWriteMany
 - Examples:  - NFS, EFS, GCP Filestore
-- NOTEs:
 - Works for models and adapaters.
 - Typically provisioned outside of the k8s API

 ##### Static Volume Storage

 This mode relies on a Kubernetes PersistentVolumes for storage.

 - How it works: mounted as ReadWriteOnce to initialize, then ReadOnlyMany for serving
-- Examples: GCP Hyperdisk ML
+- Examples: GCP Hyperdisk ML, GCP PD (see restrictive limits below)
-- NOTEs:
-  - Only supported for models, NOT adapters!
+- Cloud-specific limits on number of VMs that disks can be attached to should be taken into account - see [GCP disk limits](https://cloud.google.com/compute/docs/disks/sharing-disks-between-vms#restrictions_for_sharing_disks_in_read-only_mode).
 - Typically provisioned via the k8s API

+NOTE: Only static volume storage would be only supported for models, NOT adapters:

+Disks like Hyperdisk ML (and other PDs in GCP) can be mounted as ReadWriteOnce or ReadOnlyMany ...
+Supporting this type of disk for adapters is complicated:

+* A finetune Job would need to output adapters by mounting a new disk in RWO mode (doable - but forces 1:1 adapter-to-disk which is probably not justified based on adapter's being small in size)
+* Model servers need to be able to mount these adapter-specific disks dynamically to swap the adapter that is being used for a given server like vLLM on a request by request basis - see Support dynamic LoRA serving #132 (I dont know of a way of doing this as volumes specified in a Pod spec are not dynamic - require Pod recreation)

 ![Volume Mode](./diagrams/model-mgmt-volumes.excalidraw.png)